changzhiai/IANN/docs/source/parallelization.rst

    #SBATCH --account=suncat:normal

    # Load the environments, such as:
-   conda activate /sdf/home/c/changzhi/softwares/anoconda3/envs/painn
+   conda activate venv_xxxx
-   export PYTHONPATH=/sdf/home/c/changzhi/changzhi/softwares/IANN_v3/IANN:$PYTHONPATH
+   export PYTHONPATH=/path/to/IANN:$PYTHONPATH

    # GPUs per node and number of nodes
    export GPUS_PER_NODE=$SLURM_GPUS_ON_NODE